ahmedshaban-blip/Movies-Website/README.md

     ```

 3.  **API Key Configuration:**
     This project uses an API key from TMDb.
 The key is currently hardcoded in the source files (`src/action.js`, `src/MovieDetails.jsx`).
-For a production environment, it is recommended to store this in an environment variable.
+For a production environment, it is highly recommended to store this in an environment variable.

 4.  **Run the application:**
     ```sh